 |A mixed media titled 'The Monocular' (172 x 142 cm, 2017) by Olumide Onadipe.|

-Recurring issues such as Identity, migration, enviromental management and globalisation are being analysed through the pallete of Olumide Onadipe.
+Recurring issues such as Identity, migration, enviromental management and globalisation are being analysed through the palette of Olumide Onadipe.
 An artist with exuberant deployment of re-purposed materials in creating sculptures and paintings, Onadipe places managers of resources on the spot just as he chides Africa for freely losing its dignity.

 Currently showing as Connecting the Dots, at Temple Muse, Victoria Island, Lagos, Onadipe's new body of work also marks the host space's 10th anniversary as a design shop.
 As Onadipe herds select preview guests through his artworks mounted